Caesarea Maritima: 1947–present

+In 1992, Palestinian historian Walid Khalidi described the village remains: "Most of the houses have been demolished.
+The site has been excavated in recent years, largely by Italian, American, and Israeli teams, and turned into a tourist area.
+Most of the few remaining houses are now restaurants, and the village mosque has been converted into a bar."
+Since 2000, the site of Caesarea is included in the "Tentative List of World Heritage Places" of the UNESCO.

 Archaeology and reconstruction

 Large-scale archaeological excavations began in the 1950s and 1960s and continue to this day, conducted by volunteers working under the supervision of archaeologists.
 The majority of the archaeological excavations are done by the United States and Israel.

-Remains from many periods have been uncovered, in particular from the large city of the Roman and Byzantine periods, and from the fortified town of the Crusaders.
-Major Classical-era findings are the Roman theatre; a temple dedicated to the goddess Roma and Emperor Augustus; a hippodrome rebuilt in the 2nd century as a more conventional theatre; the Tiberieum, where archaeologists found a reused limestone block with a dedicatory inscription mentioning Pilate- the only archaeological find bearing his name and title; a double aqueduct that brought water from springs at the foot of Mount Carmel; a boundary wall; and a 200 ft (60 m) wide moat protecting the harbour to the south and west.
+Remains from many periods have been uncovered, in particular from the large city of the Roman and Byzantine periods and from the fortified town of the Crusaders.
+Major Classical-era findings are the Roman theatre; a temple dedicated to the goddess Roma and Emperor Augustus; a hippodrome rebuilt in the 2nd century as a more conventional theatre; the Tiberieum, where archaeologists found a reused limestone block with a dedicatory inscription mentioning Pilate the only archaeological find bearing his name and title; a double aqueduct that brought water from springs at the foot of Mount Carmel; a boundary wall; and a 200 ft (60 m) wide moat protecting the harbour to the south and west.

 In 1986, the Israel Exploration Society published the archaeological findings of L.I.
 Levine and E. Netzer, during three seasons of excavations (1975, 1976 and 1979) at Caesarea.
 In 2010, archaeological surveys-excavations of the site were conducted by Dani Vaynberger and Carmit Gur on behalf of the Israel Antiquities Authority (IAA), and others by Peter Gendelman and Jacob Sharvit on behalf of the IAA, Yosef Porath, Beverly Goodman, and Michal Artzy on behalf of University of Haifa.
 The site continued to be excavated as late as 2013.
 A new phase of exploration began in 2018 under the direction of Joseph L. Rife, Phillip Lieberman, and Peter Gendelman on behalf of Vanderbilt University and the IAA.